No products in the cart.

 One of the nice things about the FN 509 is the rail.

 It’s built-in.
-There are four 1918 Picatinny slots on it, so that provides you a decent amount of blocking mechanisms for flashlights and other accessory attachments.
+There are four 1918 Picatinny slots on it, so that provides you a decent amount of locking mechanisms for flashlights and other accessory attachments.

 So, the rail is nice.
 It’s very well-defined and seems to be a nice feature of this gun.